Program Director, UPMC Internal Medicine/Pediatrics Residency Training Program

 Dr. Morone completed her med-peds residency training at the Good Samaritan Regional Medical Center in Phoenix, Arizona, in 1997.
 She practiced med-peds in a community clinic and then in an emergency department in rural Colorado for 5 years before pursuing her combined med-peds fellowship at UPMC.
 Dr. Morone's research focuses on complementary medicine and the effects of mindfulness meditation on chronic pain in older adults.
+Dr. Morone is co-director of the Career Education and Enhancement for Health Care Research Diversity (CEED) Program, a career development fellowship for underrepresented minority physician and scientists interested in a career in clinical or translational research.
 She serves as a clinical preceptor for our med-peds residents in continuity clinic.

 Dr. McCormick is a 2011 graduate of the UPMC Med-Peds Residency Program.
 He works as a hospitalist as part of the Paul C Gaffney Diagnostic Referral Service at the Children's Hospital of Pittsburgh.
 He has joined the Pediatric Down Syndrome Center as one of its physicians.
 In the future he hopes to join the transitional care practice at UPMC Montefiore.

 Dr. Murphree is a 2012 graduate of the UPMC Med-Peds Residency Program.
 She is an Instructor of Pediatrics.
 She works in the urgent care track (“Fast Track”) of the Children’s Hospital of Pittsburgh Emergency Department and as a preceptor at the UPMC Med-Peds Clinic.